raamana/kernelmethods/CONTRIBUTING.rst

 Contributing
 ============

-Contributions are welcome, and they are greatly appreciated!
+Contributions are most welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

-You can contribute in many ways:

 Types of Contributions
 ----------------------

+You can contribute in many ways:

 Report Bugs
 ~~~~~~~~~~~